jwohlin2/CAD_Quoting_Tool/docs/deployment_guide.md

   operators know which environment variables or API keys must be provided.
 * Capture the output of `python appV5.py --print-env` as part of your deployment verification record.

+* Confirm any auxiliary scripts or notebooks import helpers directly from the `cad_quoter` namespace; the legacy compatibility shim has been removed.